Are You Using Slugs For Your SEO?

-In summary, WordPress offers a number of opportunities to improve the presentation of your content to both humans and search engines.
-Depending on your targeted keywords, ‘using a slug’ makes it possible to target them more specifically for better SEO … and right in the page URL.
+Overriding the page title with a Slug can simultaneously shorten the URL, target specific keywords, and make it easier to use.
+WordPress, for instance, offers a number of opportunities to improve the presentation of content for both humans and search engines.
+Depending on your targeted keywords, Slugs makes it possible to serve them both!